joshuazcchen/diglott/README.md

 [![Download Recommended](https://img.shields.io/github/v/release/joshuazcchen/diglott?label=Download%20Latest%20JAR)](https://github.com/joshuazcchen/diglott/releases/latest)

-# Diglott Language Learning Program
+# diglott Language Learning Program
 Learning a language has never been more fun!
-With Diglott, you are able learn languages simply by reading your favourite books!
+With diglott, you are able learn languages simply by reading your favourite books!

 This is being made as a part of CSC207 as a course final project.